-Chapter 2 provides a general overview of the platform.

-Chapter 3 describes the basic elements for starting the tool, in terms of installation and commands.

-Chapter 4 explains how to work with plug-ins.

-Chapter 5 presents the options of the source code pre-processor.

-Chapter 6 gives some general options for parametrising analyzers.

-Chapter 7 introduces general services offered by the platform.
+- Chapter 2 provides a general overview of the platform. - Chapter 3 describes the basic elements for starting the tool, in terms of installation and commands. - Chapter 4 explains the basics of plug-in categories, installation, and usage. - Chapter 5 presents the options of the source code pre-processor. - Chapter 6 gives some general options for parameterizing analyzers. - Chapter 7 touches on the topic of code properties, and their validation by the platform.